itbusina/testlemon-docs/docs/docs/pages/platform/configuration/test-collections.md

+---
+description: "Create comprehensive test collections in TestLemon using YAML or JSON formats.
+Learn how to organize test cases, configure API endpoints, and structure your testing suite for maximum efficiency."
+---

 # Test collections

 Test collection refers to a comprehensive set of test cases, test scripts, or test scenarios that are organized for evaluating a specific software application, feature, or system.
 The purpose of a test collection is to ensure thorough testing by systematically covering all functional and non-functional requirements.